K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![userinfo-name]

 ### <div id='75'/> 3.2.5.3.2  User Contact Number
-1. Only numbers can be entered.(numbers excluding "-") Click "Change" to complete the process.
+1. Only numbers can be entered excluding "-".
+Click "Change" to complete the process.
 ![userinfo-phone]

 ### <div id='76'/> 3.2.5.3.3 User Postal Code